-Students at SUM's U.S. and International Cohorts have access to the American Theological Library Association (ATLA) database of online journals, as well as Questia (www.questia.com), a high-quality database of credible, academic sources.
+Students at SUM's U.S. and International Cohorts have access to the American Theological Library Association (ATLA) database of online journals, OmniFile Full Text Mega, and EBSCO's Religion and Philosophy Collection.

-U.S. Cohort students may borrow books from the main campus through the Interlibrary Loan service.
+U.S. Cohort students may request materials from the main campus through the Interlibrary Loan service; materials will be sent via USPS with students incurring the cost of returning the items back to the Oakland Campus.
 Additionally, most Cohort Advisors make arrangements for tutoring and study hall for students who would like extra attention.